- 811 North Broadway, White Plaine, New York,10603 914-686-0006

 CDCR / JONES tube / PG tube

 Dacryocystorhinostomy surgery provides relief to millions of people every year who suffer from tear duct problems ranging from collapsed tear ducts and excessive tearing caused by accident or injury, birth defects or environmental strain.
-Left untreated, patients could experience swelling, infections, increased swelling, tearing ("wet eye") and severe pain.
+Left untreated, patients may possibly experience swelling, infections, increased swelling, tearing ("wet eye") and severe pain.

 In 1961, Lester T. Jones and Gunther Weiss paired up to develop a solution for tear duct problems.
 They developed highly specialized glass tubes (called "Lester T. Jones Tear Duct Tubes") designed for insertion into the nasolacrimal duct.
 The body develops scar tissue around the tube, which holds it in place, forming a new permanent tear duct.

 Gunther Weiss Scientific Glass Blowing Company offers Lester T. Jones Tear Duct Tubes in a variety of lengths and diameters to address most patient needs.
-In addition, tubes can be custom-fabricated to accommodate unique angles and sizes
+In adds to, tubes can be custom-fabricated to accommodate unique angles and sizes